fsdam-vlc/fsdam/README.md

 ## 7. License and citation

 Please cite FSDAM if you use this code.
-Also cite datasets and LLada metrics where used.